Conditional Questions in Google Forms: Using Skip Logic Branching in Conditional Forms

 If you prefer to watch a video instead of reading, we've got you covered:

-Step 1: Sample Google Forms & Questions
+Step 1: Sample Question to Test Google Forms Conditional Branching

 The Google Form that we will be using is a feedback form for 5 different sessions.
 So the plan is to display the session feedback questions based on the option selected by the user.
 If the user selects Session2, he will be taken to the session 2 feedback.